Last Updated on April 1, 2023

 Las Coloradas, translated to ‘the red ones’, are the Yucatan’s famous pink lakes.
 They are located on the northern coast of the peninsula, making for a long ride from either Cancun or Tulum.

-By car, driving to Las Coloradas from both destinations takes about 3.5 hours, maybe slightly less from Tulum.
+By car, driving to Las Coloradas from both Tulum and Cancun takes about 3.5 hours, maybe slightly less from Tulum.

 Unless you’re backpacking and have ample time to kill, avoid public transportation.
-The bus routes from either destination are not direct and take upwards of 5 hours.
+The bus routes from either Tulum or Cancun are not direct and take upwards of 5 hours.